rsalunga29/security-notes/DevSecOps/Containers/Vulnerabilities/RCE via Exposed Docker Daemon.md

 Once confirmed, we are going to use the `curl` command to interact with the exposed Docker daemon: `curl http://docker-ip-address:2375/version`.
 ## Executing Docker Command on Target
 We can now execute Docker commands on our target.
-For example, start containers, stop containers, delete them, or export the contents of the containers for us to analyse further.

-by using the following command: `docker -H tcp://docker-ip-address:2375 COMMAND`.
+For example, start containers, stop containers, delete them, or export the contents of the containers for us to analyze further.
+We can use the following command to do this: `docker -H tcp://docker-ip-address:2375 COMMAND`.

 The `COMMAND` parameter refers to Docker commands, such as `network ls`, `images`, `exec`, or `run`.